sallar/vscode-json-to-js-object/README.md

 # VSCode Extension: JSON to JS Object

+This extension converts a JSON object to JavaScript object in Visual Studio Code.

 ## Install

 This extension is available for free in the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=sallar.json-to-js-object).